What You Can Do To Reduce the Carbon Footprint of Your Website

 How can VWO help?

-VWO has a powerful feature in it’s online website editor that allows you to add highly optimized widgets which offer configuration options like using existing jquery, CSS, etc. These widgets utilize the existing feature set of VWO to power analytics and thus, reduce additional payload.
-You can checkout the VWO Tracking library’s performance numbers in detail here – performance improvements in VWO Smartcode.
+VWO has a powerful feature in its online website editor that allows you to add highly optimized widgets which offer configuration options like using existing jquery, CSS, etc. These widgets utilize the existing feature set of VWO to power analytics and thus, reduce additional payload.
+You can check out the VWO Tracking library’s performance numbers in detail here – performance improvements in VWO Smartcode.

 I encourage you to explore VWO Widgets before planning to add one more integration to show a nifty little popup, a banner, or a ticker on your website.

 Apart from this, there are certain best practices advised with respect to the UI and UX of your website to make it greener.
 I’d urge you to test before you plan to make any changes or additions to your website to check whether or not they’d prove to be beneficial in the long run.
+Take a free trial or request a demo with our experts and get started!

 Last but not least, here’s an interesting video on five surprising facts on climate changes that will compel you to rethink your website building strategies and perhaps come back to this guide to understand the importance of going green.
 Enjoy!